BetterCloud/collectd-vitess/README.md

     	ModulePath "/path/to/python/modules"
     </Plugin>

-You should then configure the MySQL plugin:
+You should then configure the VTGate plugin:

 	<Plugin "python">
     ModulePath "/usr/share/collectd/python/"